 Court fees and costs are the costs associated with your case, such as filing fees, motion and claim fees, and court charges.
 If you don’t have the money to pay these fees and have a Public Defender, you can get a waiver for these fees.

 The Linn County court magistrate acts as the judge that will preside on your case in court.
-Magistrate judges do different tasks, which include determing how much your bail will be, writing arrest warrants, and acting as the presiding judge over initial court appearances and detention proceedings.
+Magistrate judges do different tasks, which include determining how much your bail will be, writing arrest warrants, and acting as the presiding judge over initial court appearances and detention proceedings.

 A pre-sentencing report is completed to include your background information and information about the arrestee’s life, which the judge will review and take into account when determining a sentence.
 Information and personal details will be requested from the defendant, his or her family, and in some circumstances the victim of the crime.
 Don’t forget you are able to request to receive a copy of this report before you are sentenced, so you can correct any mistakes that it contains.

 If you get convicted of a crime during your trial, you will then get sentenced.
 There are several different options for sentencing, including community service and probation, to even incarceration in either jail (short term) or prison (long term).
-Depending on sentencing guidelines and the severity of your crime, you will either be immediately taken into custody, or you might be given a date to to surrender and report to jail to serve your jail term according to your sentence.
+Depending on sentencing guidelines and the severity of your crime, you will either be immediately taken into custody, or you might be given a date to surrender and report to jail to serve your jail term according to your sentence.

 Do you need to find out if some you know is incarcerated, or has ever been in jail?